What We Support

-Each year, the program appoints three postdoctoral Scholars for a three-year term.
-Scholars are recent graduates (PhD or other doctoral degree) in the arts, humanities, social sciences, or from neuroscience and related fields.
+Each year, the program appoints up to three postdoctoral Scholars for a three-year term.
+Scholars are recent graduates (PhD or other terminal doctoral-level degree) in the arts, humanities, social sciences, or from neuroscience and related fields.
 Scholars are selected through a competitive application process based on their comprehensive backgrounds and interdisciplinary research proposals.

 Scholars and mentors form a core group that meet regularly to discuss ongoing research and to organize an interdisciplinary speaker series, Seminars in Society and Neuroscience.
 The Scholars’ research is showcased yearly at an event open to the public.